 "The school counselor working with deaf and hard-of-hearing students and deaf students with additional special needs, is a professional who applies principles of facilitating change and development to individuals, groups, systems, and society."

 This theme reflects the philosophy of the program, defines points of intervention along the continuum, focuses on the role of the professional in life, and leads to the attainment of the program objectives.
 This theme determines what/who our graduates should be upon completion of this program.

-Full accreditation was awarded by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) during the spring of 2000.
+Full accreditation was re-awarded by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) during the spring of 2016.
 With this accreditation, graduates are eligible to take the National Counselor Licensing Examination immediately upon graduation from the program.